Author – Hrishikesh Somani

 India has been on the forefront of ecological damage due to its rising population and rapid industrialization.
 With increasing environmental problems, there comes a need to address these issues.
 Serious measures definitely need to be taken to prevent their harmful effects, but these measures can only be taken after raising awareness.
 Use of social media, print media, films, and documentaries are ways to create awareness in the masses.
 Among them, film documentaries have been a strong medium for communicating messages on saving the environment, habitats and ecosystems.

-Through a series of appalling, heart wrenching narrations and thought provoking sequences, environmental documentaries have been striving to gain people’s attention and turn their thoughts into actions.
+Through a series of heart-wrenching narrations and thought-provoking sequences, environmental documentaries have been striving to gain people’s attention and turn their thoughts into actions.
 Film festivals, awards and events are regularly organized to propagate the idea of documenting such situations and making an appealing case.
-There are a few documentaries that have really created an impact on the raising public awareness in India.
+There are a few environmental documentaries in India that have really created an impact on the raising public awareness in India.
 Here are some of them:

 Shores of Silence – Mike Pandey

 I remember seeing Mike Pandey on Doordarshan on TV as a child.
 Then, I was unaware of the fact that the show’s host was indeed the first Asian director to win the Green Oscars.
 “Shores of Silence” is probably Mike Pandey’s most celebrated film that even clinched a Wildscreen Panda Award, better known as “Green Oscars”.
 The film is about the brutal hunting of whale sharks off the coast of Gujarat for commercial purposes.